qgis/QGIS-Documentation/docs/user_manual/processing/modeler.rst

    Model Parameters

-You can also add inputs by dragging the input type from the list and dropping it in the position where you want it in the modeler canvas.
-If you want to change some parameter of an existing input just double click on it and the same dialog will pop up.
+You can also add inputs by dragging the input type from the list and dropping it at the position where you want it in the modeler canvas.
+If you want to change a parameter of an existing input, just double click on it, and the same dialog will pop up.

 Definition of the workflow